Coast Radar Android App

 swimming pool thermometer

-For most people, the acceptable water temperature for swimming is between 16°C and 25°C, with temperatures towards the top of that range being preferable to leisure swimmers on a daytrip to the beach.
-Water temperatures in the lower range and below 16°C are generally too cold for leisure swimming and are in the domain of dedicated open-water swimmers who are used to cold water.
+For most people, the acceptable water temperature for swimming is between 16ยฐC and 25ยฐC, with temperatures towards the upper end of that range preferable to leisure swimmers on a day trip to the beach.
+Water temperatures below 16ยฐC are generally too cold for leisure swimming and are the domain of dedicated open-water swimmers accustomed to cold water.

-The key is never to go on your own and learn to trust your own experience and feelings.
-The below table gives a rough idea of the main water temperature bands:
+The key is never to go it alone and learn to trust your own experience and feelings.
+The table below gives a rough idea of the main water temperature bands:

 Water temperatureWhat the mind thinksDescription

-21°C to 25°CWarmThis is very pleasant but rarely reached in the sea around the UK, you need to be heading to the Mediterranean.
-If you are lucky enough to get this then you most likely don’t need a wetsuit at these temperatures as long as the air temperature is also good.
+11ยฐC to 15ยฐCNearlyThis is very pleasant but rarely reached in the sea around the UK, you need to be heading to the Mediterranean.
+If you are lucky enough to get this, then you most likely don’t need a wetsuit at these temperatures as long as the air temperature is also good.

 Table: UK Sea Water Temperatures